 The Fisherman’s Bastion is literally only a few steps away from some of the most important attractions in the Buda Castle.

-Statue of St Stephen: the Fisherman’s Bastion embraces a fascinating sculptural artwork, the Statue St Stephen
+Statue of St Stephen: the Fisherman’s Bastion embraces a fascinating sculptural artwork, the Statue St Stephen I, the first king of Hungary who established order and transformed the largely tribal confederation into a modern Christian kingdom.

 Further sites nearby Fisherman’s Bastion:

-Ruszwurm Confectionery – 1 minute away
+Ruszwurm Cafe – 1 minute away

 Holy Trinity Statue – 1 min away